-When it comes to the federal government’s Medicare program, you have a couple of choices on how to receive your Medicare benefits.
+Regarding the federal government’s Medicare program, you have a couple of choices on receiving your Medicare benefits.
 The most confusing part of Medicare healthcare is learning and deciphering the difference between Original Medicare and Medicare Advantage plans.

 Below we’ll provide information on how both work and educate you on the differences.

 Understanding the Pros and Cons of Medicare Advantage vs. Original Medicare

 You must first understand that Medicare consists of four parts, and Medicare Part C is the same as Medicare Advantage.
 Next, let’s discuss what aspects of Medicare are considered Original Medicare.

 Original Medicare describes Medicare Part A hospital insurance and Medicare Part B medical insurance.

 Original Medicare doesn’t include Part D prescription drug coverage.
 You can, however, add Medicare Part D for an additional premium.

 Medicare Part C or Medicare Advantage plans will combine the benefits of Medicare Parts A and B into one plan.

 These programs can include prescription drug coverage and additional benefits that Original Medicare doesn’t offer.
 Next, we’ll go over some of the differences between the two.

 While these two coverages have similarities, there are also some stark differences.
 Medicare Advantage plans are required to cover the same benefits as Original Medicare.
 Their coverage rules and Medicare costs differ.